-Join Gabriel Corbett for an in-depth discussion in this video Assembly drawings, part of Learn Onshape: The Basics.
+Join Gabriel Corbett for an in-depth discussion in this video Assembly drawings, part of Learning Onshape.

 - [Narrator] In this movie,…we're gonna cover making a drawing for an assembly…and here's the assembly we're going to be working with…which is the truck assembly for the skateboard.…So to do so, let's go ahead…and click on the plus icon down here,…create a drawing and I'm gonna go ahead…and use that same "ANCI_C" drawing format that I was using…on the last part drawing.…Go ahead and click on OK.…That's gonna go ahead and load up…and as soon as it does, we have the ability…to bring in our very first model.…We don't want to bring in a part,…we want to bring in an assembly.…